 The Office of Student Retention collaborates with faculty, staff, administrators, and students to find ways to keep students at the University of Colorado Colorado Springs throughout the first year and beyond.
-The data and information provided on this page shows the number of first-time freshmen that enroll in classes at UCCS one year after their intial term (i.e. students who began at UCCS in the fall 2008 and enrolled in classes fall 2009).
+The data and information provided on this page shows the number of first-time freshmen that enroll in classes at UCCS one year after their initial term (i.e. students who began at UCCS in the fall 2014 and enrolled in classes fall 2015).

 |Summary of UCCS Retention|